punkave/best-practices/javascript.md

 ```

 <a name="variables"></a><a name="1.4"></a>
 [1.4](#variables) Always declare and cache variables.
 If the variable contains a jQuery object prefix the variable name with `$`.
 Always put your variable statements *at the start of a function*.
+Declaring a variable with `let` or `var` inside a "while" or "for" loop does not make a unique variable for every pass through the loop.
+And that will mess you up good when you start trying to access them in [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

 > Why?
 Performance and maintainability.